What is an Appropriate Monument for the Current City of Philadelphia?

 Now, we’re ready to go a step further.
 Monument Lab will embrace temporary installation, social practice, performance, and speculative proposals, broadening the potential for who creates, appreciates, and feels represented by monuments in the 21st century.

-Lead Monument Lab partners include the City of Philadelphia, Historic Philadelphia, Independence National Historic Park, Penn Institute for Urban Research, Pennsylvania Academy of Fine Arts, Philadelphia Parks & Recreation, and the University of Pennsylvania.
+Lead Monument Lab partners include the City of Philadelphia; Philadelphia Parks & Recreation; Office of Arts, Culture, and the Creative Economy; Historic Philadelphia; Independence National Historic Park; Penn Institute for Urban Research; Pennsylvania Academy of the Fine Arts; Price Lab for Digital Humanities; and the University of Pennsylvania.

 Banner Image: Terry Adkins, Prototype Monument for Center Square, City Hall Philadelphia, 2015.
 (Photograph by Steve Weinik/Monument Lab)